se-edu/addressbook-level25/doc/LearningOutcomes.md

 #### Exercise: Invert dependency from Logic to Storage

+* Ensure you know the answers to these questions:
+  * What is the _Dependency Inversion Principle_?
+  * How does DIP help?
 * Note how `Logic` class depends on the `StorageFile` class.
 This is a violation of DIP.
 * Modify the implementation as follows so that both `Logic` and `StorageFile` now depend on the `abstract` class `Storage`. <br>